The United Kingdom is a beautiful country with a long and storied history.

 This Somerset city is, London notwithstanding, one of the biggest tourist draws in the UK.

-The reason for this is simple: it’s jaw-droppingly beautiful and houses some of the oldest extant Roman baths in the world.
 In addition, the city has the UK’s only natural thermal hot springs.
 Keep in mind that tickets to explore the Roman Baths are £26 on weekdays and £28 on weekends.

 Beyond the titular baths, Bath is a marvel in itself.
 It’s the only city in the UK designated as a UNESCO World Heritage Site in toto.

 Jane Austen lived in the city for a long while, and you can explore her life at the Jane Austen Centre.
-It’s also the perfect place just to enjoy a stroll and take in the remarkable World-Heritage architecture.
+It’s also the perfect place just to enjoy a stroll and take in the remarkable world heritage architecture.

 4. Stonehenge, England